smartfog/fogflow/doc/en/source/example1.rst

 .. important::

-    for the callback functions *query* and *subscribe*, "extra" means any entity data that are not defined as the inputs in the annotation of your fog function.
+    For the callback functions *query* and *subscribe*, "extra" means any entity data that are not defined as the inputs in the annotation of your fog function.

-    a Javascript-based template of the implementation of fog functions is provided in the FogFlow repository as well.
+    A Javascript-based template of the implementation of fog functions is provided in the FogFlow repository as well.
 Please refer to `Javascript-based template for fog function`_

 .. _`Javascript-based template for fog function`: https://github.com/smartfog/fogflow/tree/master/application/template/javascript

+Templates for Java and python are also given in the repository.

 Here are some examples to show how you can use these three call back functions.